bezverec/tif2jp2/README.md

 ## Compliance with the Czech Archival Standard (NDK)

 This converter implements the parameters required by the Czech national standard for archival JPEG2000 masters:
+- on by default
+- cab be also enforced with flag `--archival-master-ndk` or `--archival`

 | Parameter | Standard | Implemented |
 |-----------|----------|-------------|